 - Why should I hire you?

-The majority of employers WILL check your references.
-For many companies this is a standard procedure and often an offer is contingent upon references checking out.
+The majority of employers WILL check your references to make sure you’re a reliable fit for the job.
+For many companies, this is a standard procedure and often an offer is contingent upon references checking out.

 Features virtual interviews, quizzes on interviewing strategies, and tips on how to prepare for different types of interviews.
 The site also links to Monster.com’s other career-planning sections.

 A great database of potential interview questions and sample answers.
 Other article topics include interview do’s and don’ts, on-site interview tips, and phone-interviewing strategies.